ultravideo/uvgComm/README.md

 - [kvzRTP](https://github.com/ultravideo/kvzRTP) for Media Delivery.
 - [Speex DSP](https://www.speex.org/) for AEC.

-Build these libraries using MinGW or Visual Studio.
+Build these libraries using GCC, MinGW or Visual Studio.
+Make sure you use the same compiler for all dependencies and Kvazzup.
+OpenMP also need to be installed in your build environment or PATH.
 Qt Creator is recommended tool for compiling Kvazzup.

+Few notes:
+- Due to recent addition of kvzRTP, the Visual Studio compilation does not succeed.
+Fix is pending.
+- The Linux version has a bug with QCamera which prevents choosing the resolution and the Opus codec is disabled until issues with it can be resolved.
+- The current master still has few small bugs due to recent completion of several key features.
+A bug-free release is currently in the works and is expected to be ready soon.

 ## Planned features

 - Authentication (passwords)
-- Contact precense monitoring
+- Contact presence monitoring
 - Video conferences
 - Encryption
-- Linux support (compiles, but camera issues prevent resolution changes)
 - Automatic call parameter adjustment (currently everything is manual)